pbdtools/xfds/docs/files/fds.md

 !!! info "Jinja Docs"
     See the Jinja documentation for more information on [filters](https://jinja.palletsprojects.com/en/3.1.x/templates/#filters).

 Filters can modify the value of a variable or expression.
-This is useful when you need to ensure values follow a certain format.
-For example, in the &MESH lines above, IJK requires values to be integers.
-The `int` filter will ensure IJK gets integer values so FDS does not generate an error.
+This is useful when you need to ensure values follow a certain format or if a value needs to be modified.
 The examples below demonstrate how to use some of the [built-in filters](https://jinja.palletsprojects.com/en/3.1.x/templates/#list-of-builtin-filters) provided by Jinja.

 #### Absolute Value
 ```python title="examples/filters/abs.fds" linenums="1"